Evergreen content that will bring you leads for years: A beginner’s guide

 What is evergreen content?

-The easiest way to define evergreen content is that it is content that doesn’t “expire”.
-It is content that remains in demand no matter the season or what’s happening around us.
-Put another way evergreen content is always relevant and can be depended on to bring in new readers.
+The easiest way to define evergreen content is to think of it as content that doesn’t “expire.”
+It remains in demand no matter the season or what’s happening around us; it’s always relevant and can be depended on to bring in a steady stream of new readers.

 Evergreen topics vs evergreen content

-A blog post titled “5 simple steps to potty train your puppy in less than 6 months” would be an example of evergreen content resulting from the evergreen topic of “puppy potty training”.
+💡 Practical application: Keeping with our puppy potty training example, for as long as we continue to welcome pets into our families, we’ll always want to learn how to stop our beloved puppies from doing their toilet business just about anywhere in the house.
+With that in mind, a blog post titled “5 simple steps to potty train your puppy in less than 6 months” would be an example of evergreen content resulting from the evergreen topic of “puppy potty training.”

 What is the opposite of evergreen content?